 I bring a track record in transportation modeling and data analysis that spans both research and practice in the US and Europe.
 As a practicing engineer, I led the final development and early applications of some of the nation’s most sophisticated transportation modeling systems, including activity-based travel models, a dynamic traffic assignment model, and long-distance travel models.
 My PhD is from the Centre for Advanced Spatial Analysis (CASA), a highly inter-disciplinary program focused on building a new “science of cities”.
 I have worked in government, and for RAND Europe, a leading public-policy think tank.
 My recent research investigates the application of continuously collected transportation data to the systematic retrospective evaluation of transportation projects.
 This research provides a platform from which to better evaluate the accuracy of travel models in forecasting the effects of real-world transportation projects.

 Outside of work I enjoy playing with sticks and building forts with my two boys and our Bernese Mountain Dog.
-On Fridays, I get lunch with the PI for the Erhardt Isotope Geochemistry Lab.
+On Fridays, I get lunch with the director of the Kentucky Stable Isotope Geochemistry Lab.